AI coaching can help you fight gaslighting

 5. Avoid the gaslighter as much as possible

 Sometimes, complete avoidance is impossible, such as in the case of a gaslighting boss.
-Definitely avoid alone time with the gaslighter, as any retelling after that will just be your word against theirs.
+Definitely avoid alone time with the gaslighter, as any retelling after that will be your word against theirs.
 Try to involve at least one reliable witness each time you meet with the gaslighter in person.

-Also, avoid taking on projects where you will have to work with them, and don’t fall for any of their attempts to develop a more personal relationship with you.
+Also, avoid taking on projects where you will have to work with them.
+And don’t fall for any of their attempts to develop a more personal relationship with you.

 6. Tap into your personal power